From Man City's Mahrez to Liverpool's Firmino: 7 top football stars move to Saudi League in one month

 Since then, there has been a flurry of player and managerial signings with many more in the pipeline in the current summer transfer window

-And this month alone has seen seven signings, with the latest being Riyaz Mahrez joining Al Ahli from Champions League and Premier League champions Manchester City.
+And this month alone has seen seven signings, with the latest being Riyaz Mahrez, who is all set to join Al Ahli from Champions League and Premier League champions Manchester City.

 Here, we take a look at seven top transfers to the Saudi Pro League this month.

 Riyad Mahrez is the latest big name to move to the Kingdom.
-Algeria's captain, Mahrez joins Al Ahli after five fruitful and trophy-laden season's with Abu Dhabi-owned Manchester City.
+Algeria's captain, Mahrez is expected to sign a contract with Al Ahli after five fruitful and trophy-laden season's with Abu Dhabi-owned Manchester City.
 Mahrez won four Premier League titles, two FA Cups, three League cups, the Community Shield and the big prize in European football — the Champions League.

 The Brazilian ace, who made 362 appearances, scored 111 goal and made 79 assists for Liverpool over eight seasons, has joined Al Ahli on a free transfer.
 Firmino will be a good addition to Al Ahli as they look to get back to winning ways in the SPL.